-What are the PMP Application Changes that happened in June 2020?
+What are the new PMP Application Changes from June 2020?

 The PMP® application has changed including a new recommended minimum of 200 to 500 words for each project description.
 Here is what is different in the revised PMP application released June 2020.
 Note that the PMP application requirements, approval, rejection, or audit processes are unchanged.